 #BuildingFarmSpirit

-• Free access to online psychology support delivered by farmer health trained psychologists,
+• Free access to online psychology sessions delivered by farmer‑health trained psychologists, providing timely and confidential mental health support.

 Tracey Webb